digital-work-lab/theses/index.md

 - A template is available [here](assets/UB-Folienmaster.pptx) and [here](https://github.com/digital-work-lab/slides_template){: target="_blank"}.
 - Evaluation criteria are stated [here](docs/evaluation.html#presentation).
+- Presentations are typically on campus and in person.
+Please contact us if you need to present online.
 - You decide whether the presentation should be scheduled before or after submitting the thesis.
 You can suggest a date for the presentation, and the thesis advisor selects a second examiner.
 Please schedule the presentation early and take into account our [availability](https://digital-work-lab.github.io/handbook/docs/02.calendar.html){: target="_blank"}.

 ## 6. Grading and feedback session